tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 client_/server_application_traffic_secret_N and its associated traffic keys can only be deleted by the responder after receiving the `ExtendedKeyUpdate(new_key_update)` message.

+Once client_/server_application_traffic_secret_N+1 and the corresponding traffic keys are in use, all subsequent records, including alerts and post-handshake messages MUST be protected using those keys.

 When using this extension, it is important to consider its interaction with ticket-based session resumption.
 If resumption occurs without a new (EC)DH